 5. Aren’t you going to be too old soon?

-If you don’t see how this question could irk us, just imagine a backpacker looking at you with your shiny engagement ring and lovely new home and saying ‘aren’t you a bit young for all this?’
+If you don’t see how this question could irk us, just imagine me glancing at your shiny engagement ring and lovely new home and saying ‘aren’t you a bit young for all this?’

 If long term travel has taught me anything, it’s that you’re never too old to travel.
-From Sherrill, a 70-something woman who travels around Europe and Africa doing volunteer work to the 65 year old I met who went skydiving for her 65th birthday and got drunk with me in hotel bars all around Poland.
+If you think that being too old to travel is a thing then just speak to Sherrill, a 70-something woman who travels around Europe and Africa doing volunteer work or Lesley, who went skydiving for her 65th birthday and got drunk with me in hotel bars all around Poland.

 After all, age ain’t nothin’ but a number (unless it’s R Kelly saying it).